 Following the oral examination the examiners shall, where they are in agreement, submit on the appropriate form, a joint report and recommendation relating to the award of the degree.
-This shall be given to the Chair of the oral examination for forwarding to the programme assessment Board in order for recommendations to be made to the University's Research Degrees Board.
-The preliminary reports and joint recommendation of the examiners shall together provide sufficiently detailed comments on the scope and quality of the work to enable the University's Research Degrees Board to satisfy itself that the recommendation chosen is correct.
+This shall be given to the Chair of the oral examination for forwarding to the programme assessment Board in order for recommendations to be made to the University Research Degrees Board.
+The preliminary reports and joint recommendation of the examiners shall together provide sufficiently detailed comments on the scope and quality of the work to enable the University's Research Degrees Board to satisfy itself that the recommendation chosen in paragraph is correct.
 Where the examiners are not in agreement, separate reports and recommendations shall be submitted.

-B4.5 Research Project Submission
+B6.5 Research Project Submission

-The length of the submission should normally be within the range of 32,500 - 72,000 words (excluding ancillary data).

-This range may vary for some awards (in which case further guidance will be provided in the award handbooks).
+The length of the submission should normally be within the range given below (excluding ancillary data): 32,500 - 72,000 words awards (in which case further guidance will be provided in the award hand-books).